 Methods of lighting a fire

 There are dozens of ways to light a fire during your camping.
 Here are main methods and guide how to use them.
+Check out our reviews of the best fire starter sticks to easily ignite and start a campfire.

 Lighters or matches